Back to the top

 *Scholarships cannot be combined with other discounts

-For the Elementary (E1 and E2), RMXplore Scholarships for Summer or School Year:
+For the Elementary (E1 and E2), RMXplore Scholarships for 2026 Summer Camps:

-• Students ranked 1–25 will receive scholarships toward the upcoming Summer or School Year programs based on their ranking:
+• Students ranked 1–25 in Divisions E1 and E2 will receive scholarships toward the 2026 RMXplore Summer camps based on their ranking:

 ● Ranks 6–10: